rdiff-backup/rdiff-backup/docs/arch/plugins_actions.md

    how built-in action modules are packaged),
 2. or a top-level module with a name `rdb_action_[...].py`

 All those plug-ins are found by the action manager module `rdiffbackup.actions_mgr` and returned as a hash made of key-value pairs by the function `get_discovered_actions`:

 * key is the name returned by the Action class (see below the `get_name` method)
 * value is the Action class itself, as returned by the `get_action_class` function of the action plug-in module.

 > **NOTE:** more information is provided with `pydoc rdiffbackup.actions_mgr`.

+The actions manager also has two functions to get lists of argparse parsers to use with `arguments.parse`, `get_generic_parsers` for generic parsers common to all actions, and `get_parent_parsers_compat200` to get all parsers of all "traditional" actions, for faking the old CLI.

 ## Module interface

 Each action plug-in module contains one single Action-class.
 This action class is returned by the function `get_action_class` of the module.
 How the action class is named and of which hierarchy it descends is irrelevant (though it makes sense to derive it from the rdiffbackup.actions.BaseAction class).

 All further action plug-in interactions are executed through the interface of this single class.